Code and Consequences: The Legal Realities of Hacking in the Digital Age

 4.2.
 Landmark Court Decisions Shaping Cybercrime Law

 Court decisions in hacking cases can set important precedents.
 For instance, the Aaron Swartz case led to discussions about reforming the CFAA.
-It’s interesting to see how individual cases can influence the broader legal landscape.
+Seeing how individual cases can influence the broader legal landscape is interesting.

 4.3.
 Lessons learned from major hacking incidents

 Each major hacking incident teaches us something new about cybersecurity.
 The 2017 Equifax breach, for example, highlighted the importance of promptly patching known vulnerabilities.
-I think these incidents serve as wake-up calls for both companies and individuals to take security more seriously.
+These incidents serve as wake-up calls for companies and individuals to take security more seriously.

 5. Legal Gray Areas in Hacking